eerotal/LibreSignage/src/doc/rst/editor.rst

 the consequences (ie. don't change it if you don't know what you are doing).
 The *SLIDE_MAX_INDEX* limit controls the maximum index.

+**Automatic expiration** - This checkbox controls whether the slide expires (and is disabled) after a set date and time.
+The date/time can be configured in the input boxes below the checkbox.
+The first box is a date input and the second one is a time input.
+Note that these inputs are only enabled when the *Automatic expiration* checkbox is selected.

+**Enabled** - Select whether the slide is enabled or not.
+The slide will only be shown on the display page if this checkbox is selected.
+The enabled/disabled state is additionally indicated in the slide list at the top of the page: Grey slides are disabled and white slides are enabled.

 **Markup** - The markup field contains the actual slide content.
 The markup field accepts a special markup sytax described in `LibreSignage Markup </doc?doc=markup>`_.
 The maximum length of the